 Call (559) 237-0851 to schedule an appointment in Fresno, Bakersfield or Merced.
 All consultations are free of charge.

-- U-Visa / VAWA – A Non-Immigrant Visa may be granted to individuals who are a victim of a qualifying crime in the U.S. or in a U.S territory and collaborated in the prosecution of the crime.
+• U-Visa / VAWA – A Non-Immigrant Visa may be granted to individuals who are a victim of a qualifying crime in the U.S. or a U.S. territory and collaborated in the prosecution of the crime.

-- Deferred Action for Childhood Arrivals (DACA) – DACA is the prosecutorial discretion to defer removal action against an individual who came to the U.S. as a child and meets several guidelines for a certain period of time.
-This also grants temporary protection from deportation and a work authorization permit that are subject to renewal.
+• Deferred Action for Childhood Arrivals (DACA) – DACA is the prosecutorial discretion to defer removal action against an individual who came to the U.S. as a child and meets several guidelines for a certain period of time.
+This also grants temporary protection from deportation and a work authorization permit that is subject to renewal.
 Deferred action does NOT provide lawful status.

-- Advance Parole – Also known as re-entry permit, is a permit that allows a non-citizen to physically enter the United States for a specific purpose.
+• Advance Parole – also known as a re-entry permit, is a permit that allows a non-citizen to physically enter the United States for a specific purpose.